kenballus/url_differential_fuzzing/README_ANALYSIS.md

 ## Set-Up

 The benchmarking module has to be setup with appropriate empty folders.
-To do this, run `make` in the benchmarking directory.
+To do this you can run `make` or run `make benchmarking` to only get the folders needed for benchmarking.

 ## Benchmarking Queues